• twitter-icon

 • Excess ITC claim as well as no reverse input of credit

 The above conditions will attract the privy eyes of the GST officials.
-And as such with the approval of the GST Commissioner, a notice can be sent to the taxpayer in question or the individual registered person to get an audit done by one of the CA’s or the Cost accountant (Auditor) nominated by the Commissioner.
+As such with the approval of the GST Commissioner, a notice can be sent to the taxpayer in question or the individual registered person to get an audit done by one of the CA’s or the Cost accountant (Auditor) nominated by the Commissioner.
 The CA will then carry a thorough audit of the record and account books of the individual or group under scrutiny.

 Read Also: Quick Guide: How to Register for a GST Practitioner on GSTN Portal?